alexalemi/advent/README.md

 ## Utilities

-There is `./utils.py` which will try to automatically fetch the current input, as well as `utils.blj` which you can invoke as a babashka task:
+There is [`scripts/utils.py`](scripts/utils.clj) which will try to automatically fetch the current input, as which you can invoke as a babashka task:

 	bb fetch